 The medieval town of Volkach is another wine tasting destination, with a wine festival, old city gates, and a pilgrimage church dating from the 1300s.
-A local specialty that you can taste at the festival or during fall after the harvest, is Federweisser, the new wine.
+A local specialty that you can taste at the festival or during fall after the harvest is Federweisser, the new wine.
 A winery you don’t want to miss is Winery Max Muller, now run by Christian Muller.
 His Silvaner is one of a kind.
 Christian even has his passion for Silvaner tattooed on his forearm!

-The Pfalz is part of Rhineland-Palatinate and Germany’s second-largest wine growing region.
-Most notable is the world’s largest wine festival in Bad Dürkheim, annually held 2 weekends in September.
-You will have missed it this year, but not to worry, there is the 53-miles-long Deutsche Weinstrasse, the famous wine route, established in 1935.
+The Pfalz is part of Rhineland-Palatinate and Germany’s second-largest wine-growing region.
+Most notable here is the world’s largest wine festival in Bad Dürkheim, annually held 2 weekends in September.
+You may have missed it this year, but not to worry, there is the 53-mile-long Deutsche Weinstrasse, the famous wine route, established in 1935.
 It starts at the French border and ends at the House of the German Wine route in Bockenheim.
 The Pfalz is one of the warmest regions in Germany and not only known for growing wine but also for almond trees.
 Fall is the best time to visit the wineries in the Pfalz — which there are too many to list.
-With all your tastings, get used to a special glass used for wine drinking in the Pfalz: it holds 50cl, opens up toward the top, and has dimples, which are very handy to hold the glass when you have had a few.
+With all your tastings, you’ll get used to a special glass used for wine drinking in the Pfalz: it holds 50cl, opens up toward the top, and has dimples, which are very handy to hold the glass when you have had a few.
 They are called Dubbeglass.

-Located along the river Neckar, Württemberg is red wine country.
+Located along the River Neckar, Württemberg is red wine country.
 It’s Germany’s premier red wine producer.
-It is said that the locals consume more wine here than anywhere else in Germany and they are especially fond of Trollinger or their rose called Schillerwein.
+It is said that the locals consume more wine here than anywhere else in Germany, and they are especially fond of Trollinger or their rose called Schillerwein.
 The largest cities are Stuttgart (with an international airport) and Heilbronn.
 The vineyards along the Neckar Valley are steep and terraced and can only be tended by hand.

 Heilbronn is known as the wine capital of Württemberg.
 Located on both banks of the river Neckar there are several sites worth visiting, like the Bollwerk Turm, the Gietzen Turm, Si Kilian Church, and the astronomical clock in the town hall tower.

-Living up to its reputation, Heilbronn is the location of the great Weingut Rolf Heinrich where you can taste all the above-mentioned wines plus Lemberger, another local wine.
+Living up to its reputation, Heilbronn is the location of the great Weingut Rolf Heinrich, where you can taste all the above-mentioned wines plus Lemberger, another local wine.
 Taste and buy all the great Württemberg wines at the Winery Württemberg.